SuleimanFarah/sunpy/GSOC/GSOC-2017-nitinkgp23-(Sunkit-image).md

 ## Software packages to be used:

 **Languages**: Python, Cython
-**Modules** : skimage, pytest,
+**Modules** : skimage, pytest

 ## How I propose to complete the project:

 I am pretty confident of completing this project because I have fairly good experience in python.
 I have worked on image-processing before, and am aware of the basic techniques used.
-I have done a good prior research on the tasks to be implemeneted over the summer.
+I have done a good prior research on the tasks to be implemented over the summer.
 I have a good prior experience with open source, and have a good command over git and github.
 I will be pushing my changes to my remote fork daily, so that mentors can evaluate my work whenever they have time.
 I will also keep updating my mentors over my progress both through chat and blog.

 Even after the GSoC coding period ends, I will be actively contributing to SunPy and be available if anybody has questions regarding my work.

 ## Benefits to the community:
-`Sunkit-image` is an external python package under SunPy, that will contain implementation of less used image processing algorithms.
+Sunkit-image is an external python package under SunPy, that will contain implementation of less used image processing algorithms.
 It may, at a later stage, be merged in the main SunPy repository.
 Algorithms, like OCCULT-2, will allow scientists to easily extract the coronal loops out of a map, and study it.
-Using sunpy.coordinates for differential rotation will allow users to input the coordinates in any system, and get back the output in the same system.
+Using `sunpy.coordinates` for differential rotation will allow users to input the coordinates in any system, and get back the output in the same system.
 More image-processing methods will be implemented in the future, and all will reside in this newly-built package.
 ## GSoC

 ### Have you participated previously in GSoC?
 When?
 Under which project?
 No, I have **not** participated in GSoC before.
 This is the first time I am participating in GSoC.

 ### Are you also applying to other projects?
-I am also applying for the project **Drms module for JSOC Downloads**, in the same organisation SunPy.
+I am also applying for the project **Drms module for JSOC Downloads**, in the same organisation **SunPy**.
 I am **not** applying to any other organisation.

 ### Commitments
 I may be involved in a short internship of 20 days from 10th May till 31st May.
 The work hours will be from 5:30 UTC - 11:30 UTC.
 Since, the internship will be over before the coding period starts, I won’t face any problem in managing my tasks.
 Even in the community bonding period (during my internship), I will be able to give 5-6 hours easily on understanding the codebase and discussing with the mentors, since I will be free for most of the day according to UTC time.